carlosonunez/travel-update-bot/README.md

 # Deploying to Lambda

 1. Copy `.env.example` to `.env`.
 Fill in the values.
-2. Run `scripts/unit` to verify that everything is functional.
+2. Run `make unit` to verify that everything is functional.
 It uses a saved copy of a sample FlightAware flight and does not use the Internet at all.
-3. Run `scripts/integration` to ensure that the scripts work on Lambda for your AWS account.
+3. Run `make integration` to ensure that the scripts work on Lambda for your AWS account.*
-4. Run `ENVIRONMENT=production scripts/deploy` to deploy the scripts into a domain that you own.
+4. Run `make deploy` to deploy the scripts into a domain that you own.*

+* Denotes a step that is being ported over to Golang.

 # Caveats